 A full report is below

-Members get occasional newsletters, also published on the Judicial intranet with news from members, events and linked information.
-See the newsletter page to download copies of the most recent.
+Members get occasional newsletters, which are occasionally also published on the Judicial intranet with news from members, events and linked information.